schmeekygeek/backend-book/src/book/06-basics-of-system-design.md

 ## Scaling
 In the practical world, scaling is the process of increasing supply to meet growing demands.
 In the context of programming and backend development, it is generally used to describe the process of increasing computational power such that demands like, a growing userbase, are met.

-// horizontal and vertical scaling
+The ability of a backend application to scale easily on demand is called its scalability.
+Scalability is also an important aspect to consider when designing backend solutions.
+Now, there are two types of scaling, **Vertical** and **Horizontal** scaling, with each of them having their own quirks, advantages and disadvantages.
+Let's go over them.

+### Vertical scaling
+Vertical scaling is the process of increasing or upgrading a single machine's or hosts' computing capability and strength to meet the increasing demands.
+If your machine, having 2 cores and a gigabyte of RAM, is struggling to serve, say, 10 users at the same time, you might want to consider adding another gigabyte to the machine to make it more capable than it previously was.
+Vertical scaling is simple, but it can also get pretty expensive and pricier as you keep climbing up the ladder.

+***Pros:***

+- Great for a single quick upgrade
+-

+***Cons:***
+- Limit to how much you can upgrade

+// TODO: figure: sam going to the gym

+### Horizontal scaling

-// figure: we need new workers
+// TODO: figure: many workers